 The cost of a tooth crown depends on the material used, location of the tooth and specific condition of the patient.
 Before your treatment begins, Dr. Mulkey or Dr. Kennedy will complete a full review of the procedure including the dental crown cost.
 We work with virtually all dental insurance carriers in our Marietta GA dentist office.

 What should I do if I have a broken crown?

 If you have a broken crown, please contact our Marietta dentist office for an appointment with your dentist.
 We try to see dental emergency patients on the same day whenever possible.

 How long should a crown stay on your tooth?

-Crowns can be left on teeth for anywhere from five to 15 years.
+Crowns last between five to 15 years.
 They may need replacing after 10 years, so it is important to have your dentist check up on them regularly.

 Can a tooth rot under a crown?